 Dear Raj Bhagwat,

-Any payment made to the employee and if it is shown in the salary slip of the employee then the amount becomes taxable and is liable for the deduction of taxes (TDS) by the company.
+Any payment made to the employee that is shown in the salary slip becomes taxable and is liable for tax deduction (TDS) by the company.

-Your query was on the tax liability and it has been answered to.
-However, it is advisable not to disburse any amount to the employee that does not get reflected in the salary slip.
-In the formal organisation, all the activities should be official and there is no room for unofficial payments however good intentions of the Directors may be.
-It sends a wrong message to the employees.
+Your question regarding tax liability has been addressed.
+It is recommended not to pay any amount to an employee that is not reflected in the salary slip.
+In a formal organization, all activities should be official; there is no place for unofficial payments, regardless of the Directors' good intentions.
+Such actions convey the wrong message to employees.

 Thanks,